Rahmenordnung/toy_storie_shop/README.md

 -- __Navbar__: Allows all users to easily navigate to the different sections of the website, regardless of which page they are currently on, simply by clicking the name of the area they wish to visit in the navbar.
 Also contain an logo that redirect to the user.

 -- __Full screen background with button in hover effect__: The image contextualize the business in an the right sector.
 And the __hover efect__ brings the attention to the the __button__ that leads the user to the charts page.

+--__Shepherd.js__ Thanks to javascript it makes a tour with messages and arrows and opacity  hat highlight some key elements in the page that the User should pay attention to in order to understant correctly its purpose

 -- __Charts in bootrap cards in differnt sizes__: This charts represent the data in easy to understand manner and makes easy to find connections between different variables from the dataset.
 Each chart is contained in a bootstrap card that improves the visibility and ads some extra info.
 The site contains the following types of graphs: bar charts, row charts, pie charts, and scatter plots.